 The palynological study relies on two landmark zonation schemes for the Late Devonian (Streel et al., 1987 and later modifications) and Carboniferous (Clayton et al., 1978).
 Later, more detailed schemes were made, particularly in light of hydrocarbon exploration in the North Sea (McLean et al., 2005).
 However, we here refrain from adopting these zones because they are of a level of detail that cannot be achieved with the quality of available material.
+We do consider the specific events, such as originations and extinctions, that are the foundations of these zonal schemes.